miguestepa/harry-potter-charts/README.md

 We started out our brainstorming session with a browse trough open API's and decided to concentrate on three content fields.
 We wanted to find two intertwined topics and data sources to deversify our analysis.
 Eventually we decided to analyze the correlation of mentions on Youtube e.g. Social Media Marketing, Summaries, etc. and the actual sales/success of books by using APIs from publishers (and Amazon).
 In the end we decided to concentrate on the Harry Potter Saga in detail.
 For every day of working on the project, we sceduled daily meetings to discuss our findings and the next steps.

 ## Organization
-How did you organize your work?
-Did you use any tools like a kanban board?

 We used a Trello board to keep track of our work progress and our tasks.

-We used a Trello board, please see link below.
+Check the link below.

-What does your repository look like?
-Explain your folder and file structure.
 In our repository you will find the readme file and paper in the "your-project" folder, together with two folders called Miguel-work and Vicky-work in which all the material, data and jupyter notebooks are stored.

 ## Links